 This month, July 2019, Cellsure is launching their services nationally.
 They have been operating at select hospitals in Utah for the past two years.
 Now, Cellsure will accept mail-in donations of birth tissue as well as shipments for personal storage from across the United States.
 The Cellsure kit for collection and shipping contains an active cooling system, not just insulation.
 Once the kit is packed and the cooling system is triggered, it will keep the contents cooled to the appropriate shipping temperature for 48 hours.

 Cellsure is unique.
 At present, there is no other company worldwide that offers whole placenta processing as an alternative to cord blood banking.
 In fact, there is only one other company in the United States that actually processes the placenta to release cells, but their service is relatively expensive.
 No other company has a pricing plan like Cellsure.
 Today, Cellsure is the ONLY company in the United States that has fully integrated personal and public banking of newborn stem cells.

-Parent’s Guide to Cord Blood Foundation anticipates that Cellsure will cause disruption to the industry of cord blood banking.
+Parent’s Guide to Cord Blood Foundation anticipates that Cellsure may cause disruption to the industry of cord blood banking.
 Traditional cord blood banks may need to adjust their messaging to explain why they advise parents to collect cord blood as a standalone service.
 Some companies will try to imitate Cellsure and some companies may falsely advertise that they have the same service.
-The Cellsure alternative could trigger even more price competition than already exists in this market.
 But, hopefully the disruption created by Cellsure will drive the market to provide new and innovative storage options as well.